American History Courses

 3 cr.
 (F, Sp) Surveys American history from the establishment of the colonies to the end of the Reconstruction period after the Civil War.
 Includes such topics as the English political and cultural heritage, independence, creation of the Constitution, early national period, increasing democracy, economic problems, manifest destiny, slavery, sectionalism, disunion, war, and reunion.

-* - These courses may only be available on the MSU Billings Senior Campus
+* These courses may only be available on the MSU Billings University Campus.

 * HSTA 102 American History II